dotnet/runtime/docs/design/coreclr/botr/readytorun-format.md

 translate module override indices in signatures to the actual reference modules (using either the `READYTORUN_FIXUP_ModuleOverride` bit flag on the signature fixup byte or the `ELEMENT_TYPE_MODULE_ZAPSIG` COR element type).

-**Disclaimer:** The manifest metadata is a new feature that hasn't shipped yet; it involves straightforward adaptation of a fragile nGen technology to ReadyToRun images as an expedite means for enabling new functionality (larger version bubble support).
-The precise details of this encoding are still work in progress and likely to further evolve.

 **Note:** It doesn't make sense to store references to assemblies external to the version bubble in the manifest metadata as there's no guarantee that their metadata token values remain